-It’s 2017, and it’s harder than ever to get your message out to law-abiding customers.
-If you’re not a big well-known brand like Colt, Remington or Smith & Wesson, marketing your firearms brand and line of products for recreational shooting and hunting can leave you scratching your head wondering what to do.
+If you’re not a big well-known brand like Ruger or Smith & Wesson, marketing your firearms brand and line of products for recreational shooting and hunting can leave you scratching your head wondering what to do.

 Fox, the NFL and other major media outlets that used to be friendly to firearm manufacturers have shut the door as well.
-You may remember this ad from 2013 when Daniel Defense tried to run an ad on the Super Bowl.
+You may remember when Daniel Defense tried to run an ad in 2003 on the Super Bowl.

-Below I’ve identified five marketing alternatives that you haven’t thought of yet that will help you get your message out, build your brand and attract new customers.
+Below I’ve identified five firearm marketing alternatives that you haven’t thought of yet that will help you get your message out, build your brand and attract new defensive and recreational minded customers.

 2. Inbound Marketing

 I make it no secret that the inbound marketing methodology is a perfect fit for firearm manufacturers with a lengthy purchase process.
-Brands like Mossberg, Springfield, Armory, Stag Arms and Beretta have been using inbound since 2018.
+Brands like Mossberg, Springfield Armory, Havlon, Stag Arms and Beretta have been using inbound since 2018.
 These brands have built digital fortresses of content that will continue to grow contacts and sales well into the future.
-Inbound marketing uses search engine optimized content, downloadable offers, landing pages, forms, social media and email marketing to attract, close, convert and delight customers.
+Inbound marketing uses search engine optimized content, downloadable offers, landing pages, forms, social media and email marketing to attract, engage and provide real value to their customers.
 Inbound provides substantial cost savings to manufacturers, and the best part is, it’s all completely trackable.
 It removes the black box of advertising and provides real ROI and understanding of your brand and marketing efforts.
 Inbound is an important digital marketing element to influencer marketing.
 If your customers have questions about your product, you should be writing content.

-Women are a burgeoning segment in the industry as you might already know (Source: NSSF).
+Women and minorities are a burgeoning segment in the industry as you might already know (Source: NSSF).
 You should consider using content or sponsoring a free shooting class or range day in your local newspaper or county magazine to attract interested customers.
 Women are helping change some of the negative stereotypes typically associated with the firearm industry.
 Firearm manufacturers should embrace this trend and do all they can to promote it.
-Weatherby just launched their Women of Weatherby website devoted and targeted towards women.
-Springfield Armory’s Night of Saint also seeks to capitalize on women as well.
-These two brands have recognized the immense opportunity this demographic holds and are seizing the opportunity by getting out in front.
-Look for more large manufacturers to follow in the months to come.
+Almost all brands like Glock have added women in their imagery and are creating sections in their publications and websites that speak directly to them.

 Influencer marketing is a type of marketing that uses category leaders or celebrities to communicate your brand’s message and content to their vast number of followers.
 Instead of buying print ads or filming commercials, you use the influencer to get the word out for you instead.
-The industry is taking increased notice of influencers like Military Arms Channel, Hickok45, IV8888 and Jon Patton of the Gun Collective.
+The industry is taking increased notice of influencers like Guns Out TV, Hickok45, IV8888, and Warrior Poet Society.
 Influencers who have large networks of trusted followers represent an important component of your marketing mix.
 By tapping these well-known hunters and shooters, you can gain entrance into larger audiences.

-In conclusion, marketing in these changing times may not be as difficult as you think.
-Through utilizing content and tapping into new firearm specific channels, the women segment and influencers, you have the makings of a new marketing strategy that is trackable and more efficient.
+In conclusion, marketing in these times may not be as difficult as you think.
+By utilizing podcasts, content, the women segment, and influencers—you have the makings of a robust digital marketing strategy that is trackable and more efficient.
 Maybe another billionaire will come along and buy Facebook and allow firearm brands to advertise again.